m-shilpa/EVA4/Session 14/README.md

 * The model accepted images of size 480x640 and the output image size was half the input i.e 240x320.
 * Our images were of size 224x224 and when sent directly to the model gave bad results.
 * Resizing the images to 480x640 gave good results.
 * But this had the overhead of resizing the input as well as the ouput since the desired output image size was 224x224.
+And hence generating depth images took a very long time.
-*To avoid atleast one resize tried resizing the images to 448x448 to get the output image size of 224x224.
+* To avoid atleast one resize tried resizing the images to 448x448 to get the output image size of 224x224.
 This gave good depth images too.

 ## Team Members:
 1. Shilpa M <br/>
 2. Sushmitha M Katti <br/>
 3. Deeksha <br/>
 4. Noopur <br/>
-5. Srinivasan <br/>
+5. Srinivasan G <br/>

-We worked as a team and each of us generated 80K each of fg_bg, fg_bg_mask and depth_images
+We worked as a team.
+Each of us generated 80K each of fg_bg, fg_bg_mask and depth_images